 Environmental Gains From Individual Dietary Change Are Both Possible And Significant

 Most animal advocates know that consumer choices surrounding food can lead to significant reductions in food-related GHG emissions.
-In this study, researchers from Lancaster University, U.K. used statistics on greenhouse gas (GHG) emissions associated with different foods and self-reported dietary information of citizens to show just how much.
+In this study, researchers from Lancaster University, U.K. used statistics on greenhouse gas (GHG) emissions associated with different foods and self-reported dietary information of citizens to show just how much their choices can affect emissions.
 Different scenarios were analyzed, ranging from eliminating meat from the diet, changing to eating meat of less carbon-intensive animals, cutting out food waste, not eating foods grown in hot-houses or air-freighted to the U.K., to avoiding packaging.
 The conclusion: different combinations of consumer actions can easily lead to reductions of 25%.
 Should the entire U.K. population reach this milestone, it would equate to a 71% reduction in the exhaust pipe CO2 emissions from the entire U.K. passenger car fleet.

 The scientists start off by reminding us that international agreements have been in place with the aim of stabilizing and eventually reducing the emission rates of GHGs ever since 1992.
 However, in some sectors and particularly in agriculture, where there are very significant indirect sources of GHGs (for example, due to land use change), it is still very difficult to measure GHG emissions precisely and reduce them effectively.
 While difficult to trace, emissions from the global production of meat alone are estimated to be responsible for 15–24% of global GHG emissions.
 The researchers note that these include direct emissions through the combustion of fossil fuels on farms, methane emissions from ruminants, nitrous oxide emissions from fertilizer application, and indirect emissions, mainly via land use change.